chazlarson/brick-finder/README.md

   - Bricklink XML
   - One Bricklink part ID per line [with a header row]
 - Python 3
-- Running Linux or Mac OS X  [That's only if you're going to copy-paste the commands here; no reason this won't run on Windows]
+- Running Mac OS X [or probably Linux; I haven't seen the selenium setup work there]

 ## Getting started:
 Clone the repo.